-In this conference, working in small groups of participants (with rotating faculty) over a four-day, three-night period (Friday late afternoon to Monday late morning), you will receive deep, transformative attention to your work, both at the level of the individual poems, and in a broader exploration of a healthy packet of poems.
-Some of you have already elected to have a full manuscript review with me, and there's still time to take advantage of this offering, if you feel so motivated.
+In this conference, working in small groups of participants (with rotating faculty) you will receive deep, transformative attention to your work, both at the level of the individual poems, and in a broader exploration of a healthy packet of poems.
+Some of you have already elected to have a full manuscript review with me, and there's still time to take advantage of this offering post-conference, if you feel so motivated.

-You will reap the benefit of epiphanies about your own writing through insights and instruction offered by the faculty, each of whom is an editor, publisher, and/or renowned writer.
+Reap the benefit of epiphanies about your own writing through insights and instruction offered by the faculty, each of whom is an editor, publisher, and/or renowned writer.
 You will also gain a practical knowledge borne of an inside look at the markets for your writing.
 Which journals and presses are right for submissions of individual poems, for submissions of chapbooks, and for submissions of full-length books?
 We will help you design an effective submission plan.